-If using our WordPress plugin, by default, the og:image tag is automatically defined when possible.
-First, the plugin checks if there is a featured image and whether that featured image meets the size requirements imposed by the Open Graph Protocol.
-If a featured image is not present, the plugin will try to select a suitable image inside the loop to represent the post or page.
+If you're using our WordPress plugin, by default, the og:image HTML tag is automatically included when possible.
+First, the plugin checks if there is a featured image defined.
+If a featured image is not present, the plugin tries to select a suitable image from the post automatically.

 How Facebook Reads your Content

-When content is published to the web, Facebook scans the page source and caches information that is used to identify the page.
+When content is published to the web, Facebook scans the page HTML source and caches information that is used to identify the page.
 If other Open Graph Meta Tags have not been explicitly defined, Facebook attempts to extract text for both the title and description.
 This is why changes that may be applied immediately after publishing are not always reflected in the Facebook share dialog.
-We pass your URL through to Facebook, and Facebook populates the data it has cached for that URL.
+Shareaholic passes your URL through to Facebook, and Facebook populates the data it has cached for that URL.

 To verify this, open the unique page created for the published content, and after viewing the data that populates when interacting with the Facebook button in our Share Buttons app, compare this to what appears when using Facebook's Share Bookmaklet.
 The share dialog should contain identical information.